bubbakittee/GeomBib/README.md

   - All papers published in the journal Computer-Aided Geometric Design (CAGD).
   - All geometry-centric papers published in the journal Computer-Aided Design (CAD).
   - All the papers I could find by a few of my favorite authors in the field, gathered from DBLP.
-  - All the entries from a CAGD bibliography created by Andreas Muller, last updated in 1998, which was the only other one I could find.
+  - All the entries from a CAGD bibliography created by Andreas Muller, last updated in 1998.
-  - A large bibliography compiled by Gerald Farin and Dianne Hansford (kindly provided by Dianne)
+  - A large bibliography compiled by Gerald Farin and Dianne Hansford (kindly provided by Dianne).

 I have been accumulating this stuff for years, and have forgotten many of the sources.
 Apologies if I stood on your shoulders but failed to mention you.
 I created the bibliography for my own use, but I'm publishing it here so that other people can benefit from it (and add to it, also, I hope).